FedTracker: Furnishing Ownership Verification and Traceability for Federated Learning Model: Implementation of FedTracker

 \subsection{Local Fingerprints Insertion}

-Local Fingerprints aim to identify the models of clients and trace the model leaker.
-The local fingerprint insertion algorithm ${\tt LInsert}(\hat{M}_g, F_i)\rightarrow \hat{M_i}$ takes the watermarked model $\hat{M_g}$ and the client's fingerprint $F_i$ as input, and output the model $\hat{M_i}$. $\hat{M_i}$ contains both the global watermark and the local fingerprint.
+The local fingerprints aim to identify the models of Clients and trace the model leaker via the fingerprint inside the suspicious model.
+The local fingerprint insertion algorithm ${\tt LInsert}(\hat{M}_g, F_i)\rightarrow \hat{M_i}$ takes the watermarked model $\hat{M_g}$ and the Client's fingerprint $F_i$ as input, and output the model $\hat{M_i}$. $\hat{M_i}$ contains both the global watermark and the local fingerprint.
 The pseudocode of local fingerprint insertion can be found in Algorithm \ref{algo:lf}.

-The server first makes a copy of the watermarked global model and gets the weights $W_i$ of the layers.
-Then the server utilizes gradient descent to optimize the fingerprint loss defined in Equation (\ref{eq:lfloss}).
+In each iteration of the local fingerprint insertion algorithm, the server first makes a copy of the watermarked global model and gets the weights $W_i$ of the layers.
+Subsequently, employing the gradient descent algorithm, the server optimizes the fingerprint loss as defined in Equation~(\ref{eq:lfloss}).
+Zheng et al.~\cite{zheng2022DNNFingerprintNonRepudiable} reported that the entropy of the weights from the front layers is higher than those from the deeper layers.
+Thus, fingerprints inserted into the deeper layers are less likely to be erased by aggregation.
+We choose the deeper BN layers to insert the fingerprints.

-In FedTracker, we should avoid the situation that the model simultaneously overfits on two fingerprints, i.e., for one $W$, there are two fingerprints $F_\mu, F_\nu$ having the same maximal FSS.
-This can lead to ambiguity and make the tracing failed.
+In FedTracker, we should avoid the situation that the model simultaneously overfits on two fingerprints, $i.e.$, for one suspicious model $\hat{M}_{adv}$, there are two fingerprints $F_\mu, F_\nu$ having the same maximal FSS.
+This can lead to ambiguity and make the tracing fail.
 Li et al.~\cite{liFedIPROwnershipVerification2022} has proven that there exists a $W$ containing all the fingerprints if $KN \leq M$. $N$ and $M$ are the dimensions of $F$ and $W$.
 Therefore, while inserting the local fingerprints, we should follow $KN > M$.

-FedTracker also utilizes early-stopping technique to prevent the situation.
+FedTracker also utilizes an early-stopping technique to prevent the situation.
 When the FSS is higher than a threshold $\tau_f$, FedTracker will stop inserting the fingerprint.
-It can also reduce the influence of inserting fingerprint on the utility of model.
+It can also reduce the influence of inserting fingerprints on the utility of the model.